Dowagiac turns to Davis as new football coach - Leader Publications

 Dowagiac turns to Davis as new football coach

-DOWAGIAC — Turning to its rich tradition, Dowagiac has hired alumn Duane Davis as its new varsity football coach.
+DOWAGIAC — Turning to its rich tradition, Dowagiac has hired alum Duane Davis as its new varsity football coach.

 Davis, who played for Bernard Thomas and was an assistant coach under Mike Stanger and Randy Brooks, replaces Brooks, who resigned earlier this year.

 Davis will begin his 14th coaching football at Dowagiac.
-He has also coached Rocket Football and work at various sub-varsity levels, including middle school, over those 14 years.
+He has also coached Rocket Football and worked at various sub-varsity levels, including middle school, over those 14 years.

 According to Dowagiac Athletic Director Brent Nate, Davis picked up the reigns when Brooks resigned and kept players working throughout the transition.